 Treadmills have been around for hundreds of years.
 There used to be horse driven mills to drive agricultural equipment.
 There were even penal treadmills used as punishment for people convicted of crimes.
 These days they are exclusively used as exercise machines.
-Here I go through how they work for electric, manual and curved treadmills.
+Here I go through how treadmills work for electric, manual, and curved treadmills.

 How an electric treadmill works

 An electric treadmill is powered by the motor.
 That’s why they are sometimes referred to as motorized.
 Like all motors their power can be measured.
 This is by horsepower and the amount it has is crucial when considering what treadmill you want to buy.
 They typically range in sizes from 1.5 to 4.0.
 1.5 to 2.0 is usually designed for walking and 2.5 and upwards is for jogging and running.

 We press the start button on the console and the belt begins to move.
 You then choose the speed and an incline if you want one.
 The motor has a circuit board which tells it how fast to go.
 The best types of motors to go for are ones that say CHP.
 This means Continuous Horse Power and most modern treadmills will have this kind.

 When you step on the treadmill, you’re stepping onto the deck.
 This often has special technology to cushion it and make your exercise easier on your joints.
 There are rollers front and back and the belt goes round these.
 Bigger rollers are best because the motor doesn’t have to do so much work to power the belt.
 The frame is what holds the console, deck and motor together.

 Look for a deck that is at least 18 inches wide and preferably 20.
 The motor should have a 10 year warranty or longer.
 There are electronics that help tell the motor what to do, and in the console to respond to any button you’ve pressed.
 Because an electric treadmill is motorized, they will often have built in workout routines you can access from the console.